PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 "You two are new" said someone behind them.
 The two stopped and turned abruptly: a relaxed, fair haired boy.
 A bit older than them.
 He was holding a cow by a nose ring tether.
 "Where you from?" the boy glanced between Tom and Kim, but ended on Tom.

-Kim barely said anything, a slight disaproval for a greeting.
+Kim barely said anything, a slight disapproval for a greeting.

 "Hello."
 Tom answered eagerly, pleased for a new friend.
 "We're from The Forest."
 She pointed north to explain.